Scripts are used in many places in PYXI. These include:

 The following section describes the standard syntax which applies to all scripts.
 Any script lines that are not described below will be processed in accordance with the specific script type e.g. for Template Scripts, all other lines become the template output; Action Scripts have additional commands for saving data to records, adding records, sending emails etc., and Form Scripts have a specific format to describe fields and sections within the form to be displayed.

 Scripts are evaluated line-by-line.
 Blank lines are ignored, and white space (spaces or tabs) at the beginning of lines is also ignored.
-Some script commands described below may affect whether a line is processed (e.g. if it is within an IF…ELSE structure), or whether a line is processed repeatedly (e.g. within an EACH structure where the same script line may be processed for multiple records).
+Some script commands described below may affect whether a line is processed (e.g. if it is within an IF…ELSE structure), or whether a line is processed repeatedly (e.g. within a FOR EACH structure where the same script line may be processed for multiple records).

 The PYXI script syntax is designed to be as easy to use and flexible as possible, but we do recommend a few points of best practice which, whilst not compulsory, will make your development, understanding and maintenance of your scripts easier: